 · Radar/Laser Detection - Lidatek Laser LE-30 Jammer providing excellent and reliable warning while scrambling police laser probes for 5 seconds while I heat up the breaks.
 The Escort 9500ix Radar Laser detector with GPS aided false alert prevention is a really great radar detector.

-· Head Lights - High beams are modified for optimum brightness with – Kennedydiesel.com's light booster wiring harness powering Philips HIR1 (9011) and HIR2 (9012) Halogen Infrared Reflective bulbs.
+· Head Lights - High beams are modified for optimum brightness with Kennedydiesel.com's Head Light Booster Wiring Harness powering Philips HIR1 (9011) and HIR2 (9012) Halogen Infrared Reflective bulbs.
 Factory fog 35watt lamps are replaced with 65watt 9005 lamps.
-Reverse lamps - are the 3156 CREE 5W Reverse LED's from retro-solutions.net.
-A significant upgrade from the 50Watt halogens found on the market.

 This truck is really fun to drive.
-Somewhat of a wolf in sheep's clothing it looks, feels and handles like any stock truck running smooth and quiet not consuming any more fuel than a normally configured engine ....... until we mash it.
+With a modest 7psi of supercharger boost she is somewhat of a wolf in sheep's clothing.
+It looks, feels and handles like any stock truck running smooth and quiet not consuming any more fuel than a normally configured engine ....... until we mash it.
 The supercharger screws are bypassed under normal loads only coming into play on demand.
 The exhaust flows really well but is very quiet in the cab at all times.
 When we need to pass or harass she demonstrates a very noticeable amount of added power and noise getting the job done nicely as the blower whine turns heads.
-She will do 130mph @ 4500 RPM and still be climbing.

-The power configuration is balanced to provide great amount of performance increase without sacrificing reliability.
+The power and build configuration of this truck is balanced to provide nice amount of performance increase without sacrificing reliability.
 With nearly 400 horsepower at the wheels in the heat of the summer she is not the average running pickup.
-I romp it every time I drive it.